Fillability obstructions for high-dimensional confoliations: Confoliated bLob's and normal forms

+Moreover, if the two confoliated bLobs are transversely exact, up to attaching a cylindrical end as in \Cref{lem:pair_foliations} (and using the notations introduced in the paragraph right after), one can also arrange $\Psi^*\omega_{2,\cK_{\xi_2}}=\omega_{1,\cK_{\xi_1}}$. \end{lemma}

-The proof is completely analogous to that of \Cref{lem:uniqueness_germ_near_binding_bLob} and is an adaptation of \cite[Lemma 4.6]{MNW}.
-We hence limit ourselves to describe shortly the differences in this case with respect to the previous proof.
+The proof is analogous to that of \Cref{lem:uniqueness_germ_near_binding_bLob}, and is an adaptation of \cite[Lemma 4.6]{MNW}.
+We hence limit ourselves to shortly describing the differences in this case with respect to the previous proof.

-\begin{proof}[``Proof''] The main differences with respect to the previous proof are as follows. \begin{itemize} \item[-] The ranks of $\cF_c^\partial$ and $\cF_s^\partial$ are respectively $q$ and $l$.
+\begin{proof}[Discussion of proof] The main differences with respect to the previous proof are as follows. \begin{itemize} \item[-] The smooth semi-local model $\R\times \R\times T^*\cF_\partial \times_{\partial N} T^*\cK_\partial$ should be used in this case, as given by \Cref{def:confoliated_bLob}.